drittich/DnsTube/README.md

 Then, go to the DnsTube settings page and enter your email address and API key or token.
 Return to the main tab (refresh if necessary); you should now see a table listing your Cloudflare DNS entries.
 Check off the ones you want to dynamically update and the service should take it from there.

+**Network Adapter Selection**: For each DNS entry you enable, you can choose which network adapter to use for determining the IP address.
+This is particularly useful if you:
+- Have multiple network connections (e.g., Ethernet and Wi-Fi)
+- Use a VPN and want certain domains to use your VPN IP while others use your direct connection
+- Want different DNS entries to reflect different network interfaces

+To select an adapter for a specific DNS entry:
+1. On the main page, locate the DNS entry you want to configure
+2. Click the adapter dropdown next to the entry
+3. Select the desired network adapter from the list
+4. The service will use the IP address from that adapter when updating this DNS entry

+If no specific adapter is selected, the service will use the default adapter (typically the one with internet connectivity).

 You can use [nslookup](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/nslookup) to make sure DNS resolution is working correctly, e.g.,
 ```
 nslookup mydomain.com
 ```